klab-aizu/EnsembleSTDP/README.md

 # EnsembleSTDP
 This is the source code for the paper:
-- Title: EnsembleSTDP: Accelerating Distributed Spike Timing Dependent Plasticity Learning in Spiking Neural Networks
+- Title: EnsembleSTDP:  Distributed Spike Timing Dependent Plasticity Learning in Spiking Neural Networks

 ### Requirements